in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-async-amazon-sqs.md

 - Why do we need Amazon SQS?
 - When do we use Amazon SQS?
 - What is difference between FIFO vs Standard Queue?
+- What are the steps involved in processing a message from Amazon SQS queue?
 - How do you implement auto scaling with CloudWatch Alarms for SQS Queue?

 ## AWS Certification - 25 PDF Cheat Sheets + Free Course